Perwahl/SOVLRules/docs/UnitTypes.md

 |**Large Monster** | **50x50**| 12 | Huge monsters like Giants |
 |**Chariot** | **50x100**| 16 | Wheeled chariots |

-## Flight Move
-In some situations a unit might lose it's nerve and try  to flee from the battlefield.
-A **Flight Move** is chaotic, instead of moving normally roll one d6 for each 4 points of base movement allowance.
-Move the unit that distance in a straight line, avoiding other units and terrain.

 ## Characters